NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

+* The slide image viewer does not display properly for 14 slides, which are identified [here](missing_tiling.txt).
+The full slide image can be downloaded as an SVS file.
 * The Copy Number Estimate files in GENIE are labeled on the portal as TXT while the files are actually in TSV format.  <!--DAT-2728-->
 * Some tumor-only annotated VCFs (not raw VCFs) could have a small proportion of variants that appear twice.
 Tumor-only annotated VCFs can be identified by searching for workflow "GATK4 MuTect2 Annotation" <!--SV-1425-->
 * The read alignment end coordinates in the x.isoform.quantification.txt files produced by the miRNA pipeline are exclusive (i.e. offset by 1) for all TCGA miRNA legacy (GRCh37/hg19) and current harmonized (GRCh38/hg38) miRNA data.
 This error has no impact on miRNA alignment or quantification - only the coordinates reported in the quantification file.